MicrosoftDocs/well-architected/well-architected/hybrid/hybrid-overview.md

 ## Run Azure services anywhere

 Azure Arc allows you to run Azure Services anywhere.
-This allows you to build consistent hybrid and multicloud application archtiectures by using Azure services that can run in Azure, on-premises, at the edge, or at other cloud providers.
+This allows you to build consistent hybrid and multicloud application architectures by using Azure services that can run in Azure, on-premises, at the edge, or at other cloud providers.

 ### Run Azure data services anywhere